saboreo/myToDo/README.md

 ## Installation Instructions

-To get this application running on your local machine, follow the steps below:
+To get this application running on your local machine, follow the steps below.
+You can run this application either locally or using Docker.
+Choose the method that works best for you.

 ### Prerequisites